ErpNetDocs/tech/advanced/track-changes.md

 ### Level 4 - Track Object, Attribute & Blob Changes

 Same as Level 3, but the values of BLOB attributes are also saved.
 This can severely affect the storage requirements and should be used only for small tables and as last resort measure.

+## Configuring Track Changes

+The Track Changes functionality is activated through the @Systems.Core.EntitySettings table.
+<br> Steps:

+1. Create a record in Entity Types, specifying the desired entity.
+1. In the Track Changes Level field, fill the desired tracking level.
+1. Save and close.
+1. The tracking will shortly start.

+For document entities is provided an opportunity for mass activation of the Track Changes system using the **DocumentVersioningSystem** registry key.
+For more information see the description key number 42 in the todo:(Config Options Reference) topic.

 ## Default Tracking Levels